 Georgia is home to Paul’s family, where he lives with his wife Renee and three daughters: Carter, Abigail, and Ansley.
 He grew up in South Louisiana where he developed a love for the outdoors at a very early age.
 Upon graduation from the University of Southwestern Louisiana with a B.S. in Finance, he completed his military service in the United States Army.

-Shortly thereafter, he moved to Atlanta and begin his career as a Financial Advisor.
-For the past twenty-two years, he worked at Morgan Stanley Wealth Management as a Senior Vice-President leading a group of financial professionals.
+Shortly thereafter, he moved to Atlanta and began his career as a Financial Advisor.
+For the past twenty-Five years, he has been the managing partner of the wealth management group he founded and leads a group of financial professionals.

-As a lifelong hunter and conservationist, he has had the good fortune of being able to hunt throughout North America and on three different continents.
-He believes the most memorable outdoor experiences are the ones shared with his children and strives to ensure that our natural resources remain intact for them and their children, through legislative efforts.
+He is a lifelong hunter, advocate, and conservationist; and has had the good fortune of being able to hunt throughout North America and four other continents.
+He believes the most memorable outdoor experiences are the ones shared with his children and strives to ensure that our natural resources, as well as our freedoms and rights remain intact for his children and future generations, through legislative efforts.

 James Jay Baker is an attorney and lobbyist in Washington, D.C.
 Mr. Baker joined the National Rifle Association as a staff attorney in 1980, and moved to the NRA's lobbying staff shortly thereafter and was appointed to serve as the Executive Director of the NRA's entire legislative and political operation in early 1991.
 Prior to joining the NRA, James Jay Baker served as a prosecutor in Missouri.
 He is currently admitted to practice in that state and in Washington, DC.
 He is also a member of the bar of the United States Supreme Court.
 Mr. Baker has served on the Board of Directors of the Congressional Sportsmen's Foundation, the Jefferson Islands Club and also on the Board of the Theodore Roosevelt Conservation Partnership.

-Following his professional career working for Bechtel Corporation in various locations worldwide, Gary Bechtel was elected to serve on the Board of Directors of Bechtel Group and Companies.
-He began his retirement in Charlotte, North Carolina, where he formed Diamond Ridge Motorsports and managed a NASCAR Cup Team and two Busch Teams.
+Gary H. Bechtel spent his professional career working for Bechtel Corporation.
+While serving as President of Bechtel Civil, he managed many national and international projects.
+Bechtel was elected to serve on the Board of Directors of Bechtel Group and Companies.
+He began his retirement in Charlotte, North Carolina, where he formed Diamond Ridge Motorsports and owned a NASCAR Cup Team and two Busch Teams.
 He later sold the operation and moved home to California to become more involved with his true passion, outdoor conservation.

-Bechtel has served as President of the Board of Directors for the California Conservation Fund and Chairman of the California Outdoor Heritage Alliance.
-He also serves on the Boards of Delta Waterfowl Foundation, California Department of Wildlife Officers Foundation, and the Santa Clara County Sheriff’s Advisory Board.
+Bechtel previously served as President of the Board of Directors for the California Conservation Fund and was Chairman of the California Outdoor Heritage Alliance.
+He currently serves on the Boards of the Congressional Sportsmen’s Foundation, California Department of Wildlife Officers Foundation, the Santa Clara County Sheriff’s Advisory Board and serves as Co-Chairman of the Ambassadors Society for Delta Waterfowl.

-Currently, Bechtel is President of Foothill’s Foundation, where he is committed to philanthropically supporting wildlife and natural resources management, conservation projects, civic needs, and education.
+Bechtel is President of The Foothill’s Foundation, where he is committed to philanthropically supporting wildlife and natural resources management, conservation projects, civic needs, and education.

 Mark Cherpes is President and CEO of FN America; a wholly owned subsidiary of Fabrique Nationale (FN) Herstal S.A., one of the world’s largest and premier firearms manufacturers.